Budgets grow by 10% and allocate 1.9 billion to housing

 No hay anuncios

-ERC is currently maintaining its veto on negotiations The accounts and is determined to present a comprehensive amendment if negotiations in the coming days do not progress, which would doom the figures to failure.
-The Republicans continue to demand a gesture from the Spanish government that gives them guarantees that they are willing to cede the power to collect personal income tax in Catalonia.
-And in this timeline, there is a meeting that could be key: that of the Fiscal and Financial Policy Council (CPFF) scheduled for the beginning of March.
-This is where the Vice President and Minister of Finance, María Jesús Montero, should present the legislative changes to implement the new financing model.
-ERC hopes that she will also make a gesture regarding personal income tax.
+ERC is currently maintaining its veto on negotiations The accounts and is determined to present a comprehensive amendment if negotiations in the coming days do not progress, which would doom the budget to failure.
+The Republicans continue to demand a gesture from the Spanish government that guarantees they are willing to cede the power to collect personal income tax (IRPF) in Catalonia.
+And on this timeline, there is a potentially key meeting: that of the Fiscal and Financial Policy Council (CPFF), scheduled for early March.
+This is where the Vice President and Minister of Finance, María Jesús Montero, is expected to present the legislative changes to implement the new financing model.
+ERC hopes she will also make a gesture regarding personal income tax.

 Cargando